Peninsula (film): Release

 Peninsula was selected to be shown at the 2020 Cannes Film Festival as part of the Official Selection.
 However, the festival was eventually cancelled due to the ongoing COVID-19 pandemic.
 It was theatrically released in South Korea on 15 July 2020, and was also shown in the Panorama section of the 25th Busan International Film Festival on 21 October 2020.

 The film was initially set to release in theaters in the United States on 21 August 2020, but moved to streaming via Shudder and released on 1 April 2021 as "a Shudder exclusive".
 It was released in India on 27 November 2020.

+The film had special screening in the Korean Horizons section of the 25th New York Asian Film Festival on 25 July 2026 as part of the 25th anniversary of the festival.

 Home media

 In the United Kingdom, it was 2020's fourth best-selling foreign language film on physical home video formats (below Parasite, Weathering with You, and Mulan: Legendary Warrior).

 Reception

 Box office

 Peninsula grossed $1.2 million in the United States and Canada, and $41.5 million in other territories (including $28.7 million from South Korea), for a worldwide total of $42.7 million.

 In South Korea, the film made $2.4 million from 2,338 screens on its opening day, the best total of 2020, and $4 million through its first two days of release.
 It also opened in Taiwan and Singapore, making a combined $905,000 on its first day.
 The film went on to debut to $13.2 million over its first five days in South Korea, and a total $20.8 million (including $750,000 from 45 IMAX screens) worldwide.
 It was the first time since mid-March that the global box office totaled over $1 million.
 After ten days of release, the film had totaled $19.3 million in South Korea.
 In its second weekend the film also made another $265,000 from 51 IMAX screens in six countries, becoming the highest grossing local-language title ever for IMAX in Singapore, Malaysia, and Vietnam with $1 million.
 By August 7, the film had grossed nearly $27 million in South Korea.
 The film made around $100,000 from 47 theaters from its Canadian debut, and $213,415 from 151 theaters the following weekend from its United States opening.